Skip to content

 • RWA: Real World Asset.
 Tangible or intangible assets that exist outside of the blockchain.

-• Tiktag Edge Node: A device or system responsible for collecting and potentially pre-processing real-world data at the source.
+• Tiktag Edge Node: A device or system responsible for collecting and reporting real-world data (e.g., energy generation or consumption) at the source.

 • Immudb: A tamper-proof database that provides verifiable data integrity.

-• Slashing: A mechanism in some blockchain networks where a portion of a validator’s or staker’s staked tokens are removed as a penalty for malicious behavior or poor performance.
+• Slashing: A mechanism where a portion of a staker’s tokens are removed as a penalty for malicious behavior or providing incorrect data.

 10.2 Project Volta | Empowering Creative Cooking Businesses